Susan Campbell Hall, ground floor

 Interdisciplinary Studies: Individualized Program

 The individualized program is the university’s most flexible interdisciplinary program leading to MA and MS degrees.
 The program is designed for students with specific, well-articulated goals that cannot be reached through established departmental programs.
-Although flexibility is allowed in program design, the program must be composed of existing graduate courses from approved master’s degree programs in three professional schools, in three departments in the College of Arts and Sciences, or in a combination of three programs from two professional schools and the College of Arts and Sciences.
+Although flexibility is allowed in program design, the program must be composed of existing graduate courses from approved master’s degree programs in three professional schools, in three departments in the College of Arts and Sciences, or in a combination of programs from the professional schools and the College of Arts and Sciences.

 The Interdisciplinary Studies: Individualized Program (IS:IP) requires a total of at least 54 graduate credits; a minimum of 15 graduate credits in each of the three areas of concentration; and 9 graduate credits for an integrated terminal project or thesis determined by the student and three advisors during the course of study.